Tetradymia glabrata

+It is native to the western United States, especially the Great Basin and Mojave Desert.
+Its habitat includes sagebrush, woodlands, and scrub.
+It tolerates saline and alkaline soils.

 This species is the most toxic of the horsebrushes; it and spineless horsebrush (Tetradymia canescens) commonly cause illness and mortality in sheep due to the presence of furanoeremophilanes and other substances.
 It is especially toxic when consumed along with the black sagebrush (Artemisia nova).